 So i take life very seriously but i often remember its limits.

 Within the next five years, the number of devices connected to the Internet will outnumber the people on the planet by over seven to one.
 About 50 billion machines, ranging from networked sensors to industrial robots, household items will depend or be connected to the internet to help us function smarter.

-Have you ever imagined a time were you’ll have to travel with a device called an electronic passport which would often make use of the internet to read out your data to an electronic border protection robot at a airports point-of-entry?, have ever imagined your car’s component been operated via a device which connects to the internet?, have you also imagined your travelling-bag having a clock-like digital screen that helps you lock and open it digitally with the connivance of the internet?.
+Have you ever imagined a time were you’ll have to travel with a device called an electronic passport which would often make use of the Internet to read out your data to an electronic border protection robot at an airports point-of-entry?, have you ever imagined your car’s component been operated via a device which connects to the Internet?, have you also imagined your traveling bag having a clock-like digital screen that helps you lock and open it digitally with the connivance of the Internet?.
 Though the list could be endless, but what really is IoT?

 The internet of things (IoT) is the linkage or prospect of almost every human-used devices e.g. vehicles, buildings and other items being embedded with electronics, software’s or sensors that enables these objects to collect and exchange data (internet) in order to work smartly.

 You may call it a smart house, smart car, smart air-conditioner but the reality is that our lives and environ are getting faster and better.
 In 2013 the Global Standards Initiative on Internet of Things (IoT-GSI) defined the IoT as "the infrastructure of the information society.

 When the internet of things which is gradually blowing steam on its own runway is then fully flying, what will be the implication for Africa?